On The Absolute Constant in Hanson-Wright Inequality

-The largest value for $\kappa$ in (\ref{HW1}) is unknown.
-Even a lower bound on $\kappa$ is not reported in the literature.
-The following proposition presents a value for $\kappa$ in the special case where the matrix $A$ in (\ref{HW1}) is a real symmetric matrix: \begin{proposition} For every $0<r<1$ define
+Let us denote the largest value for the absolute constant $C$ in (\ref{HW1}) by $C_{HW}$.
+Even a lower bound on $C_{HW}$ is not reported in the literature.
+The following lemma presents a lower bound on $C_{HW}$ in the special case where the matrix $A$ in (\ref{HW1}) is a real symmetric matrix. \begin{lem} For every $0<r<1$ define